GR

 Shipping companies utilizing telemedicine systems are also well-protected from legal liability, provided they comply with international standards.
 By adhering to the MLC 2006 and IMO guidelines, these companies ensure they provide proper medical care to their crews, thereby reducing their legal exposure.

 In the event of an adverse outcome, companies can demonstrate adherence to best practices by showing they provided telemedicine technology, trained medics, and ensured that licensed professionals directed all medical procedures.
-These actions not only minimize legal risk but also enhance crew safety.
+Therefore, these actions not only minimize legal risk but also enhance crew safety.

 Legal Safeguards for Shipping Companies